AnthonySerpico/SQLiteXM-for-.NET-MAUI/Docs/defining-entities.md

 * Existing triggers are updated when the trigger SQL changes
 * Triggers that are no longer defined on the entity are removed

-This allows trigger definitions to evolve alongside your entity classes without requiring manual database migration scripts.
+Trigger definitions evolve alongside your entity classes without requiring manual migration scripts.

-SQLiteXM treats trigger definitions as part of the entity schema and keeps the database synchronized with the trigger configuration defined in code.
+SQLiteXM keeps the database synchronized with the trigger configuration in your code.

 ---